 There are also ways you can watch for groceries that may be costing you too much if you have a budget that helps you track your spending.

-And try to find additional ways to save money, like signing up for a grocery store’s loyalty program or downloading an app to help lower your financial stress.
+And try to find additional ways to save money, like signing up for a grocery store's loyalty program or downloading an app to help you get the best deals.